Want to buy bitcoin without getting ripped off?

 The table below shows the most popular and well-recommended options in the UK.

 While you won’t get the best possible price when using these options, they are still quite competitive.
-Most of these options are usually selling at rates which are no more than 2.5% above the real BTC to GBP exchange rate.
+Most of these options are usually selling bitcoin at rates which are no more than 2% above the real BTC to GBP exchange rate.

 - Convenient, quick, and easy way to buy bitcoin in the UK (with GBP).

-- Competitive prices (usually less than 2% above the real exchange rate).
+- Competitive prices (usually about 2 – 3% above the real exchange rate).

 - Reputable and well-recommended, with (usually) better support than cryptocurrency exchanges.